scikit-activeml/annotlib/docs/overview.rst

 The annotator model of the described active learning cycle is implemented by the base class :doc:`BaseAnnot <annotlib.base>`.
-It is an abstract class and defines the functions of our assumed annotator model as abstract Python methods.
+It is an abstract class and defines the functions of our assumed annotator model as abstract methods.
 For example, there are methods ensuring the implementation of providing labels and confidence scores for given input samples.
 All other annotator types are subclasses of the :doc:`BaseAnnot <annotlib.base>` class.